 Two to six weeks after surgery

-By phase two of your rehabilitation the swelling around your knee should have disappeared.
-However, the tissue graft inserted during your ACL reconstruction surgery is usually weak around this time meaning the ligament may only be able to handle very light therapeutic exercises.
-You should be able to walk normally within six weeks of your operation.
+During this time period, the swelling around your knee should have greatly reduced.
+However, the tissue graft inserted during your ACL reconstruction surgery is usually weak around this time meaning the ligament may only be able to handle very light therapeutic exercises such as, extending your knee and walking.
+You should be able to walk unassisted without crutches after two to three weeks.3

 Six to twelve weeks after surgery

 A few months on from your surgery your knee will be stronger and able to handle more pressure and more strenuous exercises.
-You will probably be able to do non weight-bearing sports such as swimming and cycling.
-This will enable you to build up the muscles in your knee without putting too much strain on the ACL.
+By this time you should have full range of movement.
+You may also be able to do non-weight bearing exercises such as swimming and cycling.4 This will enable you to build up the muscles in your knee without putting too much strain on the ACL.
 It will also help to counteract the loss of conditioning as a result of taking time away from regular training.

 Three to six months after surgery

 This phase of your recovery is about you getting back to full strength - the pace needs to be set by you.
-By this point your physiotherapy return to sport exercises should have given you improved use of your knee with a good range of movement, but there may still be some pain that you need to manage.
+By this point your physiotherapy exercises should have improved the use of your knee with a good range of movement, but there may still be some pain that you need to manage.

 The risks of returning too soon

 It’s important that you only return to sport when your body is completely ready.
-There’s a high risk of re-tearing your ACL if you demand too much of your knee before it’s ready.
-For many people there are risks involved in returning to football less than 12 months after surgery, but you should be able to do some gentle exercise and sport around six months after ACL surgery.
-The precise length of time it takes to recover varies between individuals, and an important thing to consider is whether you feel ready to start playing again.
+You could risk re-tearing your ACL if you demand too much of your knee before it’s ready.
+For many people there are risks involved in returning to football less than 12 months after surgery.
+The precise length of time it takes to recover varies between individuals and it’s important to make sure you feel ready to start playing again.

 Our Sports Injury Clinics offer specialist services for amateur and professional athletes to diagnose, treat and rehabilitate a range of sports-related injuries, including ACL tears.